Apartements and State Gallery / Elector’s Apartment

 Due to renovation work, the Elector's Apartment is unfortunately not accessible until further notice.

-Picture: Kurfürstenzimmer, Princess-Hall, ceiling painting
+Picture: Elector’s Apartment, anteroom, ceiling painting

-Picture: Kurfürstenzimmer, bedroom
+Picture: Elector’s Apartment, bedroom

-Although this group of rooms is in the older Gebsattel building, the floor plan and furnishing date from the reign of Prince-Bishop Lothar Franz von Schönborn (r.
-1693-1729), for whom they were created in 1696 as a temporary apartment while the Residence was being extended.
 In 1707 Princess Elisabeth Christine of Braunschweig-Wolfenbüttel (1601-1750), who became the wife of Emperor Karl VI, lived for a short time in this apartment.
 In preparation for her marriage, she converted to the Catholic faith in a ceremony conducted by Prince-Bishop Lothar Franz in Bamberg Cathedral.
 The Princess Hall is now named after her.
 In the first half of the 19th century, Duke Wilhelm in Bayern (1752-1837) used it for the accommodation of some of the members of his court.

 This suite, with the monumental stucco-work ceilings by Johann Jakob Vogel (1661-1727) and the enfilade of gilt door frames with their heavy acanthus carvings is possibly the best illustration of Late-Baroque splendour in the Residence.
-The apartment, which is also in need of renovation, at present primarily features items of Late Baroque furniture as assembled by Heinrich Kreisel at the beginning of the 1930s.